gamedevpl/gamedev-cloud/README.md

 How it works
 ============

 One of clients is a host.
+Host is selected by proxy server.

 Connection.on and Connection.hon are exclusive, it means that message received as a client(on) will not be received as a host(hon)